-Note: Where Spartan policies are more lenient to the student, the Spartan Policy will be applied.
-Any student signing an enrollment agreement or making an initial deposit or payment toward tuition and fees of the institution shall be entitled to a cooling off period of at least three work days from the date of agreement or payment or from the date that the student first visits the institution, whichever is longer.
-During the cooling off period the agreement can be withdrawn, and all payments shall be refunded.
-Evidence of personal appearance at the institution or deposit of a written statement of withdrawal for delivery by mail or other means shall be deemed as meeting the terms of the cooling off period.
+Any student signing an enrollment agreement or making an initial deposit or payment toward tuition and fees of the institution shall be entitled to a cooling off period of at least three workdays from the date of agreement or payment or from the date that the student first

 New Mexico Higher Education Department contact information: 2048 Galisteo Street, Santa Fe, NM 87505.
-Phone (505) 476-8400
+Phone (505) 476-8400.